What you need to know about Universal Credit

 You may wish to seek further advice from our helpline, your Specialist Social Worker or a local Advice Agency (Citizens Advice for example) to help you with checking the DWP’s decision.

-After you apply it can take five or six weeks for you to get your first Universal Credit payment.
+After you apply it can take five weeks for you to get your first Universal Credit payment.

 After your first Universal Credit payment, you will be paid monthly.

 If you think you won’t have enough money to live on, you can ask for an advance payment of Universal Credit, but this has to be repaid from your benefit when you start to get this.